 Best Sloppy Joes Ever

-- 1 lb. ground beef
+- 1 pound ground beef

-- 1 medium onion, finely chopped
+- 1 medium white or yellow onion, finely chopped

-- 1/2 red bell pepper, seeded & finely chopped
+- ½ red bell pepper, seeded & finely chopped

 - 2 cloves garlic, minced

-- 1 Tbsp. smoked paprika
+- 2 tablespoons smoked paprika

 - 1 teaspoon fresh dry mustard (if yours is from 1989 it’s time to invest in a new one)

-- 1 – 14 oz. can fire roasted tomatoes, pureed
+- 1 – 14 oz. can tomatoes with liquid(fire roasted if possible), pureed

-- A few dashes of hot sauce
+- A few dashes of hot sauce, optional

 For gluten free, just remove the Worcestershire and serve on gluten-free roll.